-Stay two non-holiday nights in a Loon Reservation Service vacation rental condo or townhouse and ski two days at Cannon Mountain Ski Area.
-Starting from $139 per person per night maximum occupancy based on a one bedroom with loft townhouse.
+Stay two weekend (Friday/Saturday or Sunday/Monday) non-holiday nights during the 2019/2020 winter season in a Loon Reservation Service vacation rental condo or townhouse and ski two days at Loon Mountain Ski Area.
+Starting from $179 per person per night maximum occupancy based on a one bedroom with loft townhouse.
 Rates vary by rental type and occupancy.
-Additional taxes or fees may apply.
-(Package Not Valid Holiday Periods: December 22, 2017 – January 1, 2018, January 13, 2018 – January 15, 2018 and February 15, 2018 – February 25, 2018.)
+Additional taxes and fees may apply.
+(Package Not Valid Holiday Periods: December 24, 2019– January 1, 2020, January 17, 2020 – January 20, 2020 and February 14, 2020 – February 23, 2020.)

 This summer, we helped a number of guests that had reservations via a private homeowner.
 They ran into issues with access, communication, habitability, etc. Having nowhere to turn, they asked around and were directed to our vacation rental office, time and again.
 Sometimes we were able to help them reach the owner they had booked with, but often we were able to help them with one of our homes, while they got a refund from their original plans.
 Several told us that they’d always use a managed rental in the future.